anwtn/functions-on-k8s/README.md

 Now listening on: http://[::]:80
 ```

+## Test KEDA auto-scaling

+To test the ,

+The easiest way to test KEDA queue based auto-scaling is to put a bunch of messages in the queue.
+To do so, we can call our `api/review` a bunch of times by hitting refresh in the browser (I have lazily allowed the `GET` verb to make this simpler).

-To call our HTTP function, we'll need to get the AKS cluster IP.
+Before we can call the HTTP function, we'll need to get the AKS cluster IP.
 List the running services like so:

 ```
 $ kubectl get services